Rdoc detection of aliases

 If it's these methods are using the same method, we can easily fix this by adding another signature to the call-seq example.
 What do you think?

-Updated by drbrain (Eric Hodel) over 6 years ago
+Updated by drbrain (Eric Hodel) about 7 years ago

 - Assignee changed from zzak (Zachary Scott) to drbrain (Eric Hodel)